ratschlab/immunopepper/README.md

 - **originalExonsCoord**: Shows the original exon coordinates obtained from splice graph without taking into account the CDS.
 - **vertexIdx**: shows the vertex id of the given junction.
 Eg: 5,6 means this junction pair consists of the fifth and sixth vertex.
 - **junctionExpr**: float.
-The expression of the junction. #TODO: not appearing in my metadata
+The expression of the junction. #TODO: Remove.
+Not appearing in metadata
 - **segment_expr**: float.
 The weighted sum of segment expression.
-We split the junction into segments and compute the segment expression with the length-weighted-sum expression. #TODO: not appearing in my metadata
+We split the junction into segments and compute the segment expression with the length-weighted-sum expression. #TODO: Remove.
+Not appearing in metadata
 - **kmerType**: str.
 Shows whether the peptide was translated from 2 or 3 exons.

+# Mode `samplespecif`

+The output of this mode is a modified version of the files in **\[mut_mode\]_graph_kmer_JuncExpr** and **\[mut_mode\]_graph_kmer_SegmExpr**. #TODO: check if this last folder too.
+If `--remove-bg` is set to False, the files will contain a new column called `is_neo_flag`.
+This flag will be True if the kmer is unique to the foreground data and False if it is also present in the background data.
+If `--remove-bg` is set to True, the mode will return the files without the kmers that are common with the background data.